velis74/django-project-base/README.md

 ## This repository is a tombstone

-The project has been replaced by an unencumbered OSS alternative.
+The project has been replaced by unencumbered OSS alternatives.
 No code remains in this repository; this release exists only to mark the package as retired on PyPI and npm.